 The Black Brindle Cane Corso is recognized by the AKC and the FCI.
 They are black in color and distinguished for their brown and red base and their so-called ‘tiger stripes’.

 They don’t reflect any inconsistencies.

-According to a breeder from the Czech Republic, Black Brindle Cane Corsos may have the longest lifespan amongst all the other breed colors.
+According to a breeder from the Czech Republic, Black Brindle Corsos may have the longest lifespan amongst all the other breed colors.